Mentee Spotlight on Shana Knight

 Shana we are so thrilled for you and your team!

-In the next mentee spotlight blog post, we will introduce you to mentee alum Loren Brown, who is a SOUL Street board member.
+Readers, speaking of team… do you remember Cat Dorsey, one of our mentee alumni from our very first blog post earlier this year?
+Did you know that Cat is also SOUL Street’s Board President?
+Loren Brown, who is also SOUL Street board member was also a mentee alum.
 The team at W2WM is so grateful for and proud of Shana, Loren, and Cat!
 They were already amazing women, and with their effort and the guidance and support of their mentors, they are even more of who they truly are.
 The things that they do to show up for and empower others and the generosity that they show is a prime example of how the mentee can become the mentor, and how the ripple effects of action and connection can truly make a difference in people’s lives.

 Get some delicious produce and other goodies at the next Black-Owned Farmer’s Market at the West 7th Street Common Market location every third Wednesday now through September.
 Please visit SOUL Street for more details.